Why You Should Choose Solstice Over A Camp For Troubled Girls and assigned female at birth From Alaska

 - Psychiatric counseling

 We believe that a holistic approach to healing is the most effective way of creating lasting change for our students.
-Our different counseling opportunities allow us to not only create the most individualized approach for your daughter’s needs, but also make sure that she is receiving treatment for her body as well as her mind.
+Our different counseling opportunities allow us to not only create the most individualized approach for your daughter’s needs, but also make sure that they are receiving treatment for their body as well as their mind.

 Amidst the fun and healing, academics won’t be forgotten.
-In keeping with our holistic approach to healing, we offer classes in the arts, PE and traditional school subjects so that your daughter won’t be left behind when she returns to school in Alaska.
+In keeping with our holistic approach to healing, we offer classes in the arts, PE and traditional school subjects so that your child won’t be left behind when they returns to school in Alaska.

-Our mission is to prepare your daughter for her future outside Solstice, and that includes preparing her for college.
+Our mission is to prepare your child for their future outside Solstice, and that includes preparing their for college.
 We offer a solid academic plan that meets college admissions criteria.
 In fact, our students’ average ACT scores are higher than the national average!

-You can rest well knowing that your daughter is in good hands emotionally, as well as academically.
+You can rest well knowing that your child is in good hands emotionally, as well as academically.

 Resources for Alaska Families Seeking Help